couchbase/query/docs/n1ql-preview-model.md

 * *Product* (title, code, description, unit price)
 * *Shopping Cart* (customer, shipping address, payment method, line items)

-Let us consider the principal relational normal forms.
+We now discuss the principal relational normal forms.
+This discussion serves as background for understanding the differences between N1QL and the relational model.
+You may skim this discussion and continue to the benefits and costs of the relational model, or you may read it closely as an explanation or refresher.

+#### First normal form

-* **First normal form (1NF)** requires that each attribute of every row contain only a single, atomic value.
+**First normal form (1NF)** requires that each attribute of every row contain only a single, atomic value.
 An attribute cannot contain a nested tuple, because a tuple is not atomic (it contains attributes).
 And an attribute cannot contain multiple atomic values.
 Examples of a valid attribute value would include a single number, string, or date.

 Suppose we want to support multiple shipping addresses per customer.
 Because a 1NF attribute can only store a single value per row, we would be unable to store addresses in the *Customer* table, and would need to create a separate *Customer\_Address* table.

 Suppose also that we want to store multiple components per address, such as zip code and state, in order to analyze the geographical distribution of customers.
 Then the *Customer\_Address* table cannot simply contain a single *Address* attribute, because a 1NF attribute must be atomic and cannot be decomposable into components.
 Thus *Customer\_Address* would need to contain attributes such as *Address\_Id*, *Customer\_Id*, *Street\_Address*, *City*, *Zip*, and *State.*

 Similarly, multiple line items per shopping cart could not be stored in the *Shopping\_Cart* table.
 Instead, we would create a separate *Shopping\_Cart\_Line\_Item* table, with attributes including *Line\_Item\_Id, Shopping\_Cart\_Id, Product\_Id,* and *Quantity.*

 The practical rules for ensuring 1NF are:

 * Store multi-valued data in multiple rows, creating a separate table if necessary; do not use multiple columns to store multi-valued data
 * Identify each row with a unique primary key

+#### Second normal form

 Second and third normal form aim to prevent any piece of information from being represented in more than one row in the database.
 If the